someka-vrc/localize-support/README.md

 }
 ```

+- `languages`: Specifies the programming languages.
 - `sourceDirs`: Specifies folders that contain `.cs` files.
 Subfolders are also included.
 Use paths relative to the configuration file; `.` is usually sufficient.
 Specify more precisely if you want the extension to operate only on certain folders.
 - `poDirs`: Specifies folders that contain `.po` files.
 Subfolders are also included.
 Use paths relative to the configuration file.
 - `localizeFuncs`: Specifies the names of localization functions.
-- `wasmCdnBaseURL`: Settings only. ptional setting to control where tree-sitter wasm files are fetched from.
+- `wasmCdnBaseURL`: Settings only.
+Optional setting to control where tree-sitter wasm files are fetched from.
 By default, it uses unpkg.

 ---